brianhouse/art_and_code/NEXT.md

 walls
 time

-bug: initial Wall (have to put it in Agent constructor or something)

-can_collide -> collides

 calc heading function between two things? that let's them get in between the constraints, but also helps with the drawing. it's particularly useful with the mouse